haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-webint-branch.md

 Your account supports a limited number of active Git branches and an unlimited number of inactive branches.
 Manage active and inactive branches by deleting a branch.
 When deleted, it is deactivated and still listed in the project branches list.
 You can either activate the branch later or you can [delete it entirely]({{ page.baseurl }}/cloud/env/environments-start.html#env-delete) using the CLI.

-If you need additional environments for development, enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) for more information.
+If you need additional environments for development, enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html) for more information.

 ## Add a branch {#add}
 To add a branch: